 Are Human Beings Major Cause for Phishing Attacks?

-With growth in the awareness about information security, business officials continue – albeit unknowingly – helping internet criminals to enter into the targeted systems.
+With the growth in the awareness about information security, business officials continue – albeit unknowingly – helping internet criminals to enter into the targeted systems.
 It is hard to accept but, it is a bitter truth that ‘humans are still the weakest link for each and every enterprise’s security architecture.’
-As per the report given by Verizon data breach investigations 2018, the popular cause for the entire data breach incidents was ‘accessing of stolen account credentials.’
+As per the report given by Verizon data breach investigations 2018, the popular cause for the entire data breach incident was ‘accessing of stolen account credentials.’
 Stolen passwords or compromised accounts data were blamed for 81% of attacking-associated data exposures in another latest company-wise Cybercrime survey.
-Another shocking fact in the same report was that these used credentials were collected via phishing attacks, or in situations where end users downloaded different malware on their PC, unintentionally when they visited a fraudulent websites.
+Another shocking fact in the same report was that these used credentials were collected via phishing attacks, or in situations where end-users downloaded different malware on their PC, unintentionally when they visited fraudulent websites.

 Don’t be disappointed, we have a solution to this problem! for preventing phishing attacks due to human errors, industries have to take the responsibility of training their employees and increase awareness regarding Cybersecurity.
-Although it is impossible to eliminate internet threats, it can be at least reduced up to a major extent.
-In today’s date, the reality is that a business employee from unknown geolocation makes a mistake on public network when he or she uses enterprise’s resources online.
+Although it is impossible to eliminate internet threats, they can be at least reduced up to a major extent.
+In today’s date, the reality is that a business employee from unknown geolocation makes a mistake on the public networks when he or she uses the enterprise’s resources online.
 This mistake is one point for which hackers look for attempting their intended threats.
-Earlier, phishing messages via email system were easy to spot – they comprise misspelling, dangerous URLs, false alerts, or odd graphics.
+Earlier, phishing messages via email systems were easy to spot – they comprise misspelling, dangerous URLs, false alerts, or odd graphics.
 They were developed in a predominant manner to target the officials who have distracted, harried, irresponsible, or careless kind of nature.
 These kinds of persons don’t give a single thought before opening malicious emails and just access them without considering further consequences.